jedjovellanos/telco_customer_churn/README.md

 The company also offers six different add-ons for internet service.
 The most two popular add-ons, movie and tv streaming, also yield the highest churn rates (29.94% and 30.07% respectively).
 Only 28.67% of customers are signed up for the least popular add-on, online security.
 However, it does boast the lowest churn rate of all add-ons.

 ### 10. Churn Rate by Contract Type
 The company offers three different contract options: Month-to-month, One year, and Two year.
 55.02% of customers are signed up under Month-to-month contracts.
-However, it does account for almost half of the overall churn.
+However, it does account for almost half of the overall churn (42.71%).
 The 2.83% churn rate associated with customers under a two year contract is unsurprising because of the longer committment.

 ![Contract Distribution](assets/contracts2.png)
 *Nested bar graph highlighting the correlation between contract type and churn rate*